EXCLUSIVE-Japan Post Insurance shifts to stocks, foreign bonds in bet on Abenomics

 * Investment shift a bet on success of 'Abenomics'

-* Moves in line with GPIF, world's biggest public pension (Adds PM Abe's comment)
+* Moves in line with GPIF, world's biggest public pension (Adds details, context, strategist comment, Nikkei)

 By Chikafumi Hodo